 This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
-All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
+All staff should be aware of systems within Lodge Farm Primary School which support safeguarding, and these should be explained to them as part of staff induction.
 This should include the:

-child protection policy, which should amongst other things also include the policy Woolenwick Infant and Nursery School Child Protection Policy for Schools September 2021 CSF0034 and procedures to deal with peer on peer abuse;

-- behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - staff behaviour policy (sometimes called a code of conduct); - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - copy of Part One Keeping children safe in education (2021) and should be signed to say it has been read and understood. - Annex A, condensed version of Part one of KCSiE (DfE 2021).
-It can be provided (instead of Part one) to those staff who do not directly work with children.
+- child protection policy, which, amongst other things also includes the policy and procedures to deal with peer on peer abuse; - behaviour policy (which includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - staff code of conduct; - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - copy of Part One Keeping children safe in education (2021) and should be signed to say it has been read and understood.

+Annex A, condensed version of Part one of KCSiE (DfE 2021).
+It can be provided

+Model Child Protection Policy for Schools

+September 2021

+CSF0034

+(instead of Part one) to those staff who do not directly work with children.